 Mutual funds and exchange-traded funds, or ETFs for short, are very similar.
 They often follow the price of an asset (like gold) or a basket of assets (like the S&P 500), giving investors convenient access to an entire asset class and allowing them to diversify their portfolios.
-They purchased and sold using a regular brokerage account just like stock, as their name implies, and they trade on exchanges.
+They crypto buy in India and sell using a regular brokerage account, just like stock, as their name implies, and they trade on exchanges.

-Several well-liked Bitcoin-tracking ETFs are presently available in Canada and Latin America, and a number of U.S. companies have submitted applications to the Security and Exchange Commission (SEC) to list and trade BTC ETFs on American exchanges.
+Several well-liked Bitcoin-tracking ETFs are presently available in Canada and Latin America, and a number of U.S. companies have submitted applications to the Security and Exchange Commission (SEC) to list and trade BTC ETFs on crypto exchange India.
 Through their brokerage accounts, American investors would be able to access these funds to acquire financial exposure to cryptocurrencies without actually purchasing or managing the bitcoin themselves.

 What Makes ETFs Significant